DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 independent coders.
 They had initially moved into shared spaces in order to keep their businesses, in typical startup lingo, 'lean'.
-Peter Robinett, an American coder who originally moved to Amsterdam to start a magazine on European politics and culture, was the first among them.
+Peter Robinett, an American coder who originally moved to Amsterdam to start a magazine on E2013 AND ONWARDS uropean politics and culture, was the first among them.
 He gradually brought in others to share his workspace and says that this was initially in order to keep expenses low.
 'I used to rely on the tech community in Amsterdam much more than the people in this place', Peter